OUR RESEARCH STORY

 Many agricultural, mining and urban development practices have caused damage to some of our most ancient landscapes, often polluting and destroying our pristine habitats.
 In parallel with exponential human population growth and the adoption of industrial styles of agriculture, marked increases in a number of diseases, particularly in the Western world have been noted and there is a growing body of evidence of a direct link between diet and disease, including cancer, diabetes and heart disease.

-Healthy soils grow healthy food with the aid of the natural microbial processes that ensure correct uptake of nutrients and exclusion of toxins and scientists now believe that key action to reverse our current health crisis is restoring the integrity of our food.
+Healthy soils grow healthy food with the aid of the natural microbial processes that ensure correct uptake of nutrients and the exclusion of toxins, and scientists now believe that a key action to reverse our current health crisis is restoring the integrity of our food.
 To help us find out more about the links between soils and human health, specifically gut health, the MicroBlitz project has teamed with the Marshall Centre.
-These are only a few of the reasons makes our MicroBlitz research so relevant here in WA.
+These are only a few of the reasons that makes our MicroBlitz research so relevant here in WA.